yangshun/top-javascript-interview-questions/README.md

     **Advantages**

-    - **Smoother User Experience**: Updates happen without full page reloads, like in mail and chat applications.
+    - **Smoother user experience**: Updates happen without full page reloads, like in mail and chat applications.
     - **Lighter server Load**: Only necessary data is fetched via AJAX, reducing server load and improving perceived performance of webpages.
     - **Maintains client state**: User interactions and any client states are persisted within the page.